cogstat/cogstat_user_documentation/Behavioral-data-diffusion-analysis.md

 You can try these steps with the [demo data](Demo-data) in the `diffusion model` folder.

+If you use CogStat as a Python package, see an example script [here](https://github.com/cogstat/cogstat/blob/master/cogstat/docs/CogStat%20demonstration%20for%20diffusion%20model%20parameter%20recovery.ipynb).

 ### Preconditions of running a diffusion analysis

 Run the analysis only if these preconditions apply: